openbullet/openbullet2-docs/docs/jobs/multi-run-job/running.md

 |**Progress**       |The overall progress of the check (includes the *skip*)|

 ### Controls
-During the run, you are able to
+During the run, you can:
 - **Pause** the job and resume it later.
-When you click pause, the job waits until all bots finished processing their assigned items before going into a paused state
+When you click pause, the job waits until all bots have finished processing their assigned items before going into a paused state
 - **Stop** the job.
-When you click stop, the job waits until all bots finished processing their assigned items before going into an idle state
+When you click stop, the job waits until all bots have finished processing their assigned items before going into an idle state
 - **Abort** the job.
 When you click abort, the job will abruptly terminate all bots and you might lose the outcome of the ongoing checks

 :::info INFO